MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 The security administrator for your organization provisioned Copilot.
 Since you're the senior analyst on the team, the administrator added you as a Copilot owner and asked you to familiarize yourself with the solution.

-In this exercise, you explore all the key landmarks in the landing page of the standalone experience of Microsoft Copilot for Security.
+In this exercise, you explore all the key landmarks in the landing page of the standalone experience of Microsoft Security Copilot.

 You're logged in as Avery Howard and have the Copilot owner role.
-You'll work in the standalone experience of Microsoft Copilot for Security.
+You'll work in the standalone experience of Microsoft Security Copilot.

 This exercise should take approximately **15** minutes to complete.